tabcat/ENS-Subdomainer/README.md

   * deployer account with geth: 52db9f99fec3cbf20e9e0d5d9da7d6ed77c1d32f90480015546322b7e1c5df5b
   * deployer account with ganache is first account in ganache

+  if you want to test the ENS Auction component you will need to transfer the eth subnode to the HashRegistrar Contract with the Contract Reader under 'Advanced Utilities'

   # build with NPM: